inkstitch/pyembroidery/README.md

 ---

-This software is in no way derived from or based on Jackson Yee's abandoned 2006 "pystitch" project.
-The name was simply taken from libEmbroidery and written in python and thus a portmanteau of those.
-I was unaware of the project until after the all the principal work on this project was complete.
-I apologize for any confusion this may cause.
+This software is in no way derived from or based on Jackson Yee's abandoned 2006 "pyembroidery" project.
+The name "pyembroidery" for the project from which this was forked was simply taken from libEmbroidery and written in python and thus a portmanteau of those.
+Awareness of Jackson Yee's project was only obtained after all the principal work on this project was complete - apologies for any confusion this may cause.